Albert Elay Shaltiel: Holocaust remembrance

 As a representative of the ILAI Fund, Albert attends the annual Wreath-Laying Ceremony on Holocaust Remembrance Day at the Yad Vashem Holocaust Museum in Jerusalem.

 In 2018, Albert and his son, Ilai, 13, laid a wreath in memory of the approximately 300,000 disabled and special needs victims of the Nazi regime, persecuted and murdered as a part of a program the Nazis dubbed “T-4”.

-Political stance

-Albert Shaltiel is a supporter of Benjamin Netanyahu, the current prime minister of Israel.
-He emigrated to Israel inspired by Netanyahu's leadership.
-Shaltiel is also a yearly attendant of the AIPAC conference.

 Shatliel related that his life experience in Iran prompted him to do everything in his power in order to commemorate the Holocaust: “When we say never again, we mean it.
 Yet another Holocaust could happen in a few years.
 When Iran says that they want to wipe us out, they also mean it.
 We have to take this message seriously.
 It’s not just a curse.
 It’s an ambition that they long for.”
 Shatliel noted that Iran is fulling such ambitions via their proxies in Lebanon, Syria and Gaza: “Iran has tentacles everywhere.”